intel-ai-tce/ai-documents/AEM/getting-started-with-automixedprecisionmkl.md

 1. Keras mixed precision API
 2. Mixed Precision for Tensorflow Hub models
-2. Legacy AutoMixedPrecision grappler pass
+3. Legacy AutoMixedPrecision grappler pass
+4. Mixed Precision with HuggingFace and other sources

 This guide describes the options in details.